corda/corda-docs-portal/content/en/platform/corda/4.4/open-source/api-flows.md

-### Creating CompletableFutures from Guava’s ListenableFutures
+### Creating CompletableFutures from ListenableFutures

 The code below demonstrates how to convert a `ListenableFuture` into a `CompletableFuture`, allowing the result to be executed using a
 `FlowExternalAsyncOperation`.